runemalm/codius-cli/README.md

 # Codius

-A coding assistant for domain-driven design projects.
+A coding assistant for domain-driven design projects in ASP.NET Core.

 ---